NoamHuna/NoamHuna/README.md

 # Hi there, I'm Noam! 👋

 I'm a passionate software engineering student.
-Currently, I'm in my third year, eager to dive into the world of software development and contribute to meaningful projects.
+Currently, I'm in my fourth year, eager to dive into the world of software development and contribute to meaningful projects.

 ## 🔭 Software projects
 - [Proxy Server](https://github.com/NoamHuna/proxyServer): This project implements a simple proxy server in C using a thread pool for handling multiple client requests concurrently.